 For over 20 years, EDHEC Business School has been pursuing an ambitious research policy that combines academic excellence with practical relevance.
 Spearheaded by EDHEC-Risk Institute, this original research policy aims to make EDHEC Business School an academic institution of reference for decision makers in a small number of areas in which it has reached critical mass in terms of expertise and research results.
 This ambition is delivered by furthering academic research in these areas while simultaneously highlighting its practical implications and applications to decision makers.
 The approach may be complemented by strategic partnerships or business ventures that can accelerate the transfer of scientific innovation to the industry and financially benefit the School and its constituencies.

-Marking the priority assigned by the School to sustainability issues and building on its research programmes exploring the relationships between climate change and finance, EDHEC-Risk Institute will become EDHEC-Risk Climate Impact Institute in the Fall of 2022.
+Marking the priority assigned by the School to sustainability issues and building on its research programmes exploring the relationships between climate change and finance, EDHEC-Risk Institute became EDHEC-Risk Climate Impact Institute (EDHEC-Risk Climate) in the Fall of 2022.

-The mission of EDHEC-Risk Climate is to help private and public decision makers manage climate-related financial risks and make the best use of financial tools to support the transition to low-emissions and climate-resilient economies.
+The mission of EDHEC-Risk Climate is to help private and public decision makers manage climate-related financial risks and make the best use of financial tools to transition to low-emissions and climate-resilient economies.

 As part of its international development programme and in order to strengthen its research potential, the research centre offers the following opportunities:

-We are looking for senior research engineer in empirical macroeconomics and/or financial economics for a two-year full-time position (which may be turned into a permanent position) to begin as soon as possible (the start date is flexible).
+We are looking for senior research engineer in empirical macroeconomics and/or financial economics to begin as soon as possible (the start date is flexible).
 The researcher will join the EDHEC-Risk Climate Impact Institute (preferably) in London.